Vulpes vulpes

 The red fox thrives in many diverse habitats like woodlands, grasslands, and even urban areas.
 The red fox can be found all across Eurasia, as well as most of North America and some parts of North Africa.
 The red fox has also been introduced to Australia, where it is considered an invasive species

 Red Foxes mainly eat small rodents, rabbits, game birds, small reptiles, invertebrates, and sometimes even young goats or sheep if they are easily accessible.
-Fruit and vegetable matter is also a small portion of a red fox’s diet, but they don’t eat them as often.
+Fruit and vegetable matter is also a small portion of a red fox’s diet.

 Apart from their size, a red fox is distinguished from other fox species by it’s ability to adapt quickly to new environments.
-Because of this, red foxes are a very wide spread species.
+Because of this, the red fox is the most widely spread species of foxes.

 In the wild, red foxes will usually live together in pairs or small family groups in underground dens.
-These fox dens can be between one to eight feet underground, and up to 56 feet long with multiple entrances and exits.
+These fox dens can be between one to eight feet underground, and are typically 15-20 feet long.

 Sadly red foxes normally have short lives in the wild, with the majority normally living three to four years.
 The predators of the red fox include coyotes, gray wolves, eagles, bears, mountain lions.
 However the main predators of the red fox are humans.